Subject: Travel, Expense and Travel Card Procedures

 d.
 The Single Extended Day Travel Meal allowance may not exceed $20 and is reimbursable at actual cost, no receipt required, and paid with a University Travel Card whenever possible.

 University travelers are expected to use the lowest cost lodging appropriate to their travel.
 University travelers should stay in a standard room only.
 Suites and other upgraded rooms are not allowable expenses.
 If there is a valid business need for a non-standard room, the business purpose must be documented and approval must be granted in advance by the department chair or CBO.
 Travelers may accept complimentary upgrades.
-Incidentals such as in-room movies and laundry services are not reimbursable.
+Incidentals such as in-room movies, housekeeping gratuities and laundry services are not reimbursable.

 a.
-When paying for and requesting reimbursement for other University travelers’ lodging costs, travelers must list those names on the expense report with the total amount paid.
+When paying for and requesting reimbursement for other University travelers’ lodging costs, travelers must list those names on the Expense Report with the total amount paid.

 b.
 Travelers should request and receive reimbursement equal to the single room rate when staying in a room costing more than the single room rate and the other person(s) in the room is not on official University business.